Farmer-Skot/Unhinged_Seed-Collection/README.md

 - **Unhinged Seeds are inteded primarily for Artistic Use**
 - This is cyber-mystic pseudocode, so don't get too excited
-- They are High-density, emotionally-layered text prompts for creative AI use.
+- They are high-density, emotionally-layered text prompts for creative AI use.
 - Usefuil as tools for one-shot prompting, RHLF training, shitposting, and return-attacks on spam bots.
 - Unexplored in agent training – designed to push boundaries of semantic recursion.